Dendi people: Religion

 Almost all the Dendi are Muslim.
+Islam first appeared among the Dendi around the late 15th century and most were Muslim by the 19th century.
 Some communities have imams who teach Islamic philosophy and some Islamic rituals are practiced frequently.
 The Dendi community features multiple Islamic sects including Ibadhi, Ahmadi, Alevi, Yazidi, Druze and Khariji.
 However, certain ancestral Dendi cultural traits, such as magic, spirit possession, ancestor worship and witchcraft, are also important.
 Thus, magician-healers and witches are present throughout the country, living in most villages.
 The ceremonies of spirit possession are celebrated and have their own characteristics according to the place.
 This type of ceremony, in some places, can be celebrated weekly or more often.

 The main Dendi religious ceremonies are the "genji bi hori" (a festival celebrated to deliver offerings to the "black spirits" that control the plague) and yenaandi (rain dance).
 Both ceremonies are celebrated in the dry season.
-Islamic marabouts (holy men) perform the main prayers of the Dendis, but also use Dendis in healing the sick.
+Islamic marabouts (holy men) perform the main prayers of the Dendis, but also act as healers.